Advising summarizes a few separate strains of academic activity in Populi:

 In the above image...

-- The selector is set to show all flags; you can also set this to see only active flags.
+- The selector is set to show active flags; you can also set this to see only all flags (which includes resolved flags, which are part of the student's academic history).

-- The red flag was triggered by the flag thresholds established in Advising > Settings.
-Sara's performance in LIT201 is worrisome.
+- The red flag was manually-added by Gemma Frye.
+Flags can also be added when triggered by the thresholds in Advising > Settings.
+Sara's performance in WRI301 is worrisome.

 If a flag was manually-added:

-- John's advisor, as well as any Academic Admin or Registrar, can click Mark resolved on any active red or yellow flag.
+- The advisor, as well as any Academic Admin or Registrar, can click Mark resolved on any active red or yellow flag.

 - Likewise, they can also edit any active flag.
 They can change the flag color and the reason given for the flag.